Sensitive skin is a drama queen.

 Related: How To Do A Patch Test

-8. One Skincare Product At A Time
+Sensitive Skin Tip #8: Introduce One New Skincare Product At A Time Into Your Skincare Routine

 Use them one at a time.
 And I don’t mean one a day.
 One a month, more like.
 Yep, that’s how long you should wait before introducing ONE new skincare product into your routine.